Yankees outfielder Juan Soto and designated hitter Giancarlo Stanton celebrate...

 As the Yankees went into Sunday waiting to find out if their World Series opponent would be the Mets or Dodgers, here are some of those stories from the 2024 American League champion New York Yankees:

-— There’s Brian Cashman, the Yankees lifer who has built four World Series championship teams during his tenure as general manager and who some of the fan base thinks should have been fired long ago.
+— There’s Brian Cashman, the Yankees lifer who has built four World Series championship teams during his tenure as general manager and who some of the fan base think should have been fired long ago.

-— There’s manager Aaron Boone, who hasn’t been to the World Series since 2003, when he sent the Yankees there with one of the biggest home runs in franchise history, and who some of the fan base also thinks should have been gone a long time ago.
+— There’s manager Aaron Boone, who hasn’t been to the World Series since 2003, when he sent the Yankees there with one of the biggest home runs in franchise history, and who some of the fan base also think should have been gone a long time ago.

-— There’s Omar Minaya, a special adviser to Cashman and the former Mets GM, whose wife Rachel passed away in July.
+— There’s Omar Minaya, a special adviser to Cashman and the former Mets GM, whose wife, Rachel, passed away in July.
 Minaya, who is beloved and respected throughout baseball, walked onto the field after the players celebrated and shared congratulations with those who have welcomed him into the Yankees family.

 — There are the players, starting with captain Aaron Judge, the face of the franchise and one of the faces of baseball, who personifies the belief passed down from George Steinbrenner and Derek Jeter that any Yankees season that doesn’t end with a championship is a failure.

-—- There’s Giancarlo Stanton, the freakishly talented slugger who was once hit so hard by a fastball that it shattered his face.
+— There’s Giancarlo Stanton, the freakishly talented slugger who once was hit so hard by a fastball that it shattered his face.
 Stanton, the ALCS MVP with four home runs, cemented his status as one of the best postseason performers in Yankees history.

 — There’s Gleyber Torres, who was benched for not hustling in August and who is hitting .297 from the leadoff spot in the postseason.

-—- There’s Jazz Chisholm Jr., who was toiling for the Marlins before a July trade to the Yankees, and who has been telling everyone since he got here that his new team was going to the World Series.
+— There’s Jazz Chisholm Jr., who was toiling for the Marlins before a July trade to the Yankees and who has been telling everyone since he got here that his new team was going to the World Series.

 — There are Gerrit Cole and Anthony Volpe, who grew up on opposite coasts a decade apart dreaming of playing in the World Series for the Yankees.

-— There’s Tim Hill, who was released in June by the White Sox, who went on to become the losingest team in baseball history, and Jake Cousins, who the White Sox traded to the Yankees in March for cash.
+— There’s Tim Hill, who was released in June by the White Sox, who went on to become the losingest team in baseball history, and Jake Cousins, whom the White Sox traded to the Yankees in March for cash.

 Why do they celebrate?